oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 OAR advantages:
   - No specific daemon on nodes.
+  - No dependence on specific computing libraries like MPI.
+We support all sort of parallel user applications.
   - Upgrades are made on the servers, nothing to do on computing nodes.
   - CPUSET (2.6 linux kernel) integration which restricts the jobs on assigned resources (also useful to clean completely a job, even